confluentinc/librdkafka/CONTRIBUTING.md

 clang-format is used to check, and fix, the style for C/C++ files, while flake8 and autopep8 is used for the Python scripts.

-You should check the style before committing by running `make style-check` from the top-level directory, and if any style errors are reported you can automatically fix them using `make style-fix`.
+You should check the style before committing by running `make style-check-changed` from the top-level directory, and if any style errors are reported you can automatically fix them using `make style-fix-changed` (or just run that command directly).

 The Python code may need some manual fixing since autopep8 is unable to fix all warnings reported by flake8, in particular it will not split long lines,